albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### Can you describe some recent examples of applications of EAs?

-antenna design
+* antenna design
+  * using GP

-industrial controllers
+* industrial controllers

-job shop scheduling
+* job shop scheduling
+  * GA

-drift correction in eletronic noses
+* drift correction in eletronic noses
+  * ES
+* Evolutionary eletronics
+* Software validation
+  * find sequences of operations that causes incorrect behaviour
+  * model the entire system as a FSM
+* Network protocol verification
+* Security assessment and attack simulations
+* Co-evolution of sensor systems

 #### How can you use EAs to find bugs or validate systems, rather than optimizing them?